FunForks/Merge_Conflict/README.md

     git merge --no-ff partner-bug-fix
     ```
     * `--no-ff` means `no f`ast `f`orward.
 This tells Git to work safely and to show errors if there is any difficulty with the merge.
+3. This will prompt Git to open a new commit message for the merge with an automatically generated title.
+You can repeat the details of the latest changes if you want.
-3. Push the updated `dev` branch to your GitHub repository
+4. Push the updated `dev` branch to your GitHub repository
     `git push origin dev`
-4. Ask your team member to pull the changes from the `dev` branch.
+5. Ask your team member to pull the changes from the `dev` branch.

 ---
 ### Part 4: Working as team member, updating your repositories
 When you receive notification from the owner that the `dev` branch has been updated:
-1. Checkout the `dev` branch
+1. Checkout the `dev` branch.
+The sourceOfConflict.md file will still contain the original content.
 2. Run `git pull upstream dev`
-3. Check that everything looks the way you expected after your discussions with the owner.
+3. Check that everything in sourceOfConflict.md looks the way you expected after your discussions with the owner.
 If not, go through this cycle again.
 4. Finally, push the updated version of your `dev` branch to your GitHub repository.

 > Now, all 4 repositories should be in the same state.
 In all the repositories...
 >
 >   1. The owner's local repository on their development computer should have the original `main` branch still unchanged
 >   2. The owner's authoritative repository on GitHub (`upstream`)
 >   3. Your fork on GitHub of the authoritative repository (`origin`)
 >   4. Your local clone of the forked repository
 >
 > ... the `main` branch will be unchanged, and the `dev` branch will have been updated.

 The only differences will be that the owner's local repository will have two custom branches...
 * `client-requested-changes`
 * `partner-bug-fix`
 ... and the team member's local repository and GitHub fork will have one custom branch:
 * `bug-fix`